scripting/wpIdentity/worknotes.md

 ```

-2. If you put this table in its own database.
+3. If you put this table in its own database.
 If the latter, you should use the encoding command to create the database with:

-`create database wpidentity character set utf8mb4 collate utf8mb4_unicode_ci;`
+<blockquote>`create database wpidentity character set utf8mb4 collate utf8mb4_unicode_ci;`</blockquote>

 #### 3/23/24; 7:30:58 PM by DW